dfsp-spirit/meshlearn/README.md

 #### Running model training

-Select the model you want to run in `src/clients/` and adapt the settings at the top and/or the defaults for the command line arguments.
+Have a look at the `meshlearn_lgi_train` application and its command line options.
+After installation of the `meshlearn` Python package (see above for instructions), just type `meshlearn_lgi_train --help` to get started.

-Then run the client script in `ipython` or use one of the run scripts, like: `./run_lgbm.sh`, after adapting the command line arguments in there.
+If you need more control, use the meshlearn Python API.
+We would suggest to have a look at our work to get started: select the model you want to run in `src/clients/` and create your own copy.
+Then adapt the settings at the top and/or the defaults for the command line arguments or mess with the code.

 Note: Be sure to run within the correct `conda` environment!